code-crow1337/code-crow1337/README.md

 - ⚡ Fun fact: I'm a huge gamer and a fantasy fan🎮.

 ## 🧙‍♀️ Who am I?
-I have always had a huge interest in technology.
+I have always had a big interest in technology.
 So, since my earlier years I have known that I wanted to work with something inside tech.
 At my core I'm a creative person that likes to create.
 It can either be in art form such as watercolours or coding my next tech idéa.
 I also love to learn new things and try those new skills out, or refactor something that can be even better!🎨